 Generally, derivatives are financial instruments whose value depends on or is derived from, the value of one or more underlying assets (a "reference instrument"), such as stocks or indices.
 Derivative instruments, such as swaps, can provide an efficient means to gain or reduce exposure to the value of a reference instrument without actually owning or selling the instrument.
 The successful use of derivative instruments is not assured and will depend upon, among other factors, the Sub-Adviser's ability to gauge relevant market movements.
-Each Fund's use of derivative instruments may be limited from time to time by policies adopted by the Board, the Adviser, or the Sub-Adviser
+Each Fund's use of derivative instruments may be limited from time to time by policies adopted by the Board, the Adviser, or the Sub-Adviser.

-On October 28, 2020, the SEC adopted new regulations governing the use of derivatives by registered investment companies as Rule 18f-4 under the 1940 Act ("Rule 18f-4").
-Rule 18f-4 imposes limits on the amount of derivatives a fund can enter into, eliminates the asset segregation and cover framework arising from prior SEC guidance for covering derivatives and certain financial instruments currently used by funds to comply with Section 18 of the 1940 Act and treats derivatives as senior securities.
+Rule 18f-4 under the 1940 Act ("Rule 18f-4") imposes limits on the amount of derivatives a fund can enter into, eliminates the asset segregation and cover framework arising from prior SEC guidance for covering derivatives and certain financial instruments currently used by funds to comply with Section 18 of the 1940 Act and treats derivatives as senior securities.
 Under Rule 18f-4, a fund's derivatives exposure is limited through a value-at-risk test.
 Funds whose use of derivatives is more than a limited specified exposure amount are required to establish and maintain a comprehensive derivatives risk management program, subject to oversight by a fund's board of trustees, and appoint a derivatives risk manager.
 The Funds have a derivatives risk management program that complies with the requirements of Rule 18f-4.